South Africa

 Barriers to Entry

 The legal framework for each of the available organizational forms is generally enabling, and does not include barriers to formation, establishment or registration.
 Problems worth noting here are in regard to the establishment and registration of nonprofit organizations.
-Incorporating a non-profit company in South Africa is subject to delays, despite the new Companies Act of 2008.
 Furthermore, the Nonprofit Organisations Act sets a fixed time period of two months within which registration applications must be decided upon.
-The NPO Directorate in 2013 introduced an online registration facility which has significantly reduced the long processing times experienced prior to the introduction of such facility.
-However, organizations still have to wait weeks for the actual registration certificate to arrive via mail after the organisation has been registered online.

 Barriers to Operational Activity